larryaasen/dive/packages/dive_ui/README.md

 ![image](screenshots/example-1-controls.png)

-15. Now that you have successfully run the first `dive_ui` example, you can run the others located in the same folder as `lib/main_example1.dart`.
+15. Now that you have successfully run the first `dive_ui` example, you can run the other examples located in the same folder as `dive_ui/sexample/lib/main_example1.dart`.

 If you run into any issues with these steps, please create a Dive GitHub issue [here](https://github.com/larryaasen/dive/issues).